ulikunitz/xz/doc/LZMA2.md

 P      | packed size byte
 S      | properties byte

+A dictionary reset requires always new properties.
+If this is an uncompressed chunk the properties need to be provided in the next compressed chunk.
+New properties require a reset of the state.

+Uncompressed data is written into the dictionary.

-The unpacked size and packed size are written in big-endian byte order.
+The unpacked size and packed size are given in big-endian byte order.
-The actual size is one more.
+The values need to be incremented for the actual size.
 So a chunk with 1 byte unpacked data will store size 0 in the unpacked byte.

 The properties byte provides the parameters pb, lc, lp using following
 formula:

     S = (pb * 5 + lp) * 9 + lc

-For LZMA2 following limitation has been introduced:
+This is same encoding used for LZMA.
+For LZMA2 following condition has been introduced:

     lc + lp <= 4.